CiscoAI/kubecon-eu-2020-demos/mlperf/README.md

 ## Customizations

-### Change benchmark configs
+### Change benchmark parameters

-You may modify the [configs/mlperf.conf](./image/configs/mlperf.conf) file to change benchmark configs.
-Make sure the file is mounted under `/mlperf/configs` in your container.
-If you followed the preparation step above, you may use `/tmp/mlperf/configs/mlperf.config` on your Kuberntes host, which will be mounted by default.
+You may modify the [mlperf.conf](./image/configs/mlperf.conf) file to change certain benchmark parameters.
+If you followed the preparation step above, the config file is located at `/tmp/mlperf/configs/mlperf.config` on your Kuberntes host and will be mounted by default.
+Otherwise, make sure the file is mounted under `/mlperf/configs` in your pods.

 ### Change run scripts and arguments

-If you want to change testing scenario from SingleStream to others, or add additional arguments to the run script, you can modify the Kubernetes manifests in the [manifests](./manifests) directory.

-You may further modify the benchmark scripts in the [image/scripts](./image/scripts) directory.
-Make sure the files are mounted under `/mlperf/scripts` in your container.
+To add or change arguments to the run script, which control certain benchmark options, you can modify the [manifests](./manifests).
+If you modify the run [scripts](./image/scripts), make sure the files are mounted under `/mlperf/scripts` in your pods.

-### Additional changes

-You may perform further changes, including backend customizations, GPU support, etc. by modifying the container image or MLPerf source codes.
-The source of the example container image is available in the [image](./image) directory.